7 Things to Consider before Choosing Payment Gateway for your business

 Why?
 Because if ever you exceed or miss these transaction limits, you’ll end up paying more.

-Therefore, you need to pick a payment provider that can flexibly adapt to your needs as your business continues to grow.
+Therefore, you need to pick a payment provider that can flexibly adapt to your needs such as payment analytics, as your business continues to grow.

 Fees and service agreement